• Work With Us

 5. Flights from Europe to Central Asia

-Central Asia includes bucket list destinations like India, Nepal, Sri Lanka (named the top country to visit by Lonely Planet in 2019!), and the Maldives.
-United charges just 30k miles one-way in economy and 45k in business when flying from anywhere in Europe.
+Central Asia includes bucket list destinations like India, Nepal, Sri Lanka, and the Maldives.
+United charges as little as 33k miles one-way in economy and 60,500 in business when flying from anywhere in Europe.

-Imagine an itinerary where you find your way to anywhere in Europe either by a cheap flight or by using miles and then can fly onwards to the Maldives for just 45k (0r 55k on a Star Alliance partner) in business class!
-With a little creativity, you can add an excursion and make use of open-jaws to create an award itinerary chocked full of amazing destinations and return value.
+With a little creativity, you can add an excursion and make use of open jaws to create an award itinerary chocked full of amazing destinations and return value.

 When Not to Use Your United Miles

 It probably comes as no surprise that United’s pricing is not always the cheapest.
-Here’s where flexible currencies like Chase Ultimate Rewards, Amex Membership Rewards, Citi ThankYou points, and Marriott points come in handy.
+Here’s where flexible currencies like Chase Ultimate Rewards, Amex Membership Rewards, Capital One Miles, Citi ThankYou Points, and Marriott Bonvoy points come in handy.

 Having these flexible points gives you the ability to transfer points to Star Alliance and non-alliance partners that charge less than United would for the very same flights.